ortiza0556/COP4331-Group-16/SystemArchitecture.md

     Methods: Movie(title, genre, rating, releaseDate, plot, studio, String directors), Movie(title, genre, rating, releaseDate, plot, id, studio, String directors), String[] getDirectors(), and all the get methods inherited from Media

+    Description: Movie class extends the Media class, but adds a data field for directors.
+This will be used to create Movie objects to add to the database, when we pull from the rest APIs.

 * **TVShow Class extends Media Class**

     Data Fields: creators(String[]), all data fields inherited from Media

     Methods: TVShow(title, genre, rating, releaseDate, plot, studio, String creators), TVShow(title, genre, rating, releaseDate, plot, id, studio, String creators), String[] getCreators(), and all the get methods inherited from Media

+    Description: TVShow class extends the Media class, but adds a data field for directors.
+This will be used to create TVShow objects to add to the database, when we pull from the rest APIs.

 * **Anime Class extends Media Class**